 In his later years, Abu Bakr returned to his native city, which at that time was suffering from the invasions of the Turkic Karakhanids.
 According to some accounts, he entered into negotiations with them, persuaded them to renounce violence, and even to accept Islam.
 It was then that he began to be venerated as Hazrati Imam — a mediator between people and God, and the holy patron of Tashkent.

-The mausoleum of Hazrati Imam in 2026
+The Death of Hazrati Imam and His Mausoleum

 Traveler’s recommendation